G-dH/vertical-workspaces/README.md

 - Position, orientation, size and visibility of dash and workspaces thumbnails.
 - Support for secondary monitors, workspaces thumbnails can be placed on the opposite side relative to primary monitor.
 Removes unnecessary transitions.
 - Scale, spacing and background visibility of workspaces previews.
-- Static background in with blur adjustments.
+- Static background with blur adjustments.
 - 2 overview modes with static windows that spread on hover / click on workspace thumbnail.
 - More efficient and visually appealing (compared to the original Shell) transition animations that can be customized or disabled.
 - Better performance on slower system (compared to original Shell).